risa2000/hmdq/README.md

 #### `geom`
 Displays the headset geometry as advertised by the OpenVR subsystem to the application.
 It includes:

-* View geometry (FOVs) for each eye.
+* View geometry (rendered FOVs) for each eye.
-* Total stereo FOVs and the overlap.
+* Total stereo rendered FOVs and the overlap.
 * Rotation (canting) of the panels.
 * IPD value.